10 Practical Examples of Linux Cal/NCal command for Beginners

 cal -y [year]

-3. How to print week number below each week column?
+3. How to print the week number below each week column?

-To print week number below each week column, use the -w command line option.
+To print the week number below each week column, use the -w command-line option.
 The following screenshot shows how week numbers are displayed (the last highlighted row):

 4. How to display previous, current and next month in one go?

-The cal/ncal commands also displays the previous, current and next month surrounding today.
-For this, you need to pass the -3 command line option.
+The cal/ncal commands also display the previous, current and next month surrounding today.
+For this, you need to pass the -3 command-line option.